powerworld/pwUserDefinedModels/README.md

 # pwUserDefinedModels
-Solutions for creating a DLL that can be recognized by the PowerWorld Transient Stability add-on
+Solutions for creating a DLL that can be recognized by the PowerWorld Transient Stability add-on.